Skip to main content

 RulesCustom policies defined using CEL (Common Expression Language) that determine what content to validate and when.
 Rules can apply to inputs, outputs, or both, and can be linked to one or more profiles for evaluation.

-ProfilesConfigurations for external guardrail providers (AWS Bedrock, Azure Content Safety, Patronus AI).
+ProfilesConfigurations for external guardrail providers (AWS Bedrock, Azure Content Safety, GraySwan, Patronus AI).
 Profiles are reusable and can be shared across multiple rules.

 How They Work Together: